Monday, May 7, 2012

 Here is a guest enjoying some of the great snack food Gail & her daughter prepared along with beverages BBQ chicken & Scrumptious pork..
 Each chick also contributed a menu item allowing us to contribute our own Luau item.

 Tropical fruit salad, Coconut shrimp, Sticky rice, Pork and chicken, CornChowder, Cakes with fruit and many other yummy treats.
 Some of the gals spent the night in Gail's motor home and her "Glamper".
 I was unable to stay but had a fabulous evening of fun.
 I wonder what time those gals went to bed?
 Laughing and playing silly games..
+This was a Chick Night to remember!

 More Potluck pictures